dimitra-savvani/Snake-Game/README.md

 ## How to Run

-1. Ensure that Python 3 is installed on your system.
+1. Ensure that Python 3.8 or higher is installed on your system.
 2. Download or clone the repository.
 3. Run the game using the command: